Mobile local search

 Mobile local search is a technology that lets people search for local things using mobile equipment such as mobile phones, PDAs, and other mobile devices.
 Mobile local search satisfies the need to offer a mobile subscriber spontaneous access to near-position services and information such as businesses, products, events, restaurant, movie theatre or other local information.

 Mobile local search is the search and discovery of persons, places, and things within an identifiable space defined by distinct parameters.
 These parameters are evolving.
 Today they include social networks, individuals, cities, neighborhoods, landmarks, and actions that are relevant to the searcher's past, current, and future location.
 These parameters provide structure to vertically deep and horizontally broad data categories that can stand-alone or are combined to comprise searchable directories.

 Mobile local search is usually based on organized directories accessed through specialized search tools, rather than the web, although mobile local search often provides links to mobile (WAP) web sites.
 It is also an application of a location-based service.

 Technology

 Mobile local search involves in some cases GPS tracking, which, without prior consent, may cause privacy concerns.
-Furthermore, recent surveys expect merely 10% of mobile devices worldwide to be equipped with GPS chips in 2011.
+Furthermore, early surveys expected merely 10% of mobile devices worldwide to be equipped with GPS chips by 2011.

-Alternatively, mobile local search can also be done without mobile operators and GPS systems involved.
-This is possible through access to the SS7 protocol, which mobile operators have.
-However, having access via the mobile operator is very hard since the mobile operators sell it at a premium rate, if at all.
+Alternatively, mobile local search could also be done without mobile operators and GPS systems involved.
+This was possible through access to the SS7 protocol, which mobile operators have.
+However, having access via the mobile operator was very hard since the mobile operators sold it at a premium rate, if at all.

-Although GPS-enabled devices are not prevalent yet, industry experts show that consumers are demanding mobile local search now, with an expected growth of 91% from 2007 to 2011.
-As a consequence, there is a gap in this opportunity that can be cleverly addressed by mobile operators and service providers with access to the SS7 layer.
+Although GPS-enabled devices were not prevalent initially, industry experts showed that consumers were demanding mobile local search, with an expected growth of 91% from 2007 to 2011.
+As a consequence, there was a gap in this opportunity that could be addressed by mobile operators and service providers with access to the SS7 layer.
+Today, GPS technology is ubiquitous in modern smartphones, largely replacing the need for SS7-based tracking for local search.